Drum Beat

 Drum Beat is a 1954 American CinemaScope Western film in WarnerColor written and directed by Delmer Daves and co-produced by Daves and Alan Ladd in his first film for his Jaguar Productions company.
 Ladd stars along with Audrey Dalton, Charles Bronson as Captain Jack, and Hayden Rorke as President Ulysses S. Grant.

-Filmed in Sedona, Arizona, the story uses elements of the 1873 Modoc War in its narrative, with Ladd playing a white man asked by the U.S. Army to attempt negotiations with Native Modocs who are about to wage war.
+The story uses elements of the 1873 Modoc War in its narrative, with Ladd playing a white man asked by the U.S. Army to attempt negotiations with Native Modocs who are about to wage war.

 An early role for Charles Bronson (originally Buchinsky), who plays Captain Jack as a memorable villain wearing the coat of a deceased US Cavalry Captain.
 Prior to murdering General Edward Canby (Warner Anderson) during a peace negotiation, Bronson's character puts on a General's coat and announces to the audience "Me GENERAL Jack now!"

 Plot

 In 1872, veteran Indian fighter Johnny MacKay (Alan Ladd) is sent for by then President Grant (Hayden Rorke).
 He tells government officials in Washington about hostilities between settlers, soldiers and Modoc renegades near the California and Oregon border.
 He is appointed peace commissioner for the territory.

 On the way west, Johnny gives an escort to Nancy Meek (Audrey Dalton), a retired army colonel's niece.
 Nancy is traveling to a ranch owned by her aunt and uncle.
 There is an ambush outside Sacramento during which the sweetheart of their stage driver Bill Satterwhite is killed by a Modoc renegade.
 Later they find Nancy's aunt and uncle murdered and the ranch burned.

 The grown children of an old Modoc chief, Toby (Marisa Pavan) and Manok (Anthony Caruso), meet Johnny at Fort Klamath.
 They tell Johnny it is a chief who calls himself Captain Jack (Charles Bronson) and a band of renegades who are responsible for the brutality while most of the other Modoc wish to live in peace.
 They both served as intermediaries for the Modoc.

 Toby and Manok take Johnny and others to a peace talks near Lost River to discuss violations of the peace treaty signed by the Modoc in 1864 in hopes of bringing about peace again.
 When the violations are being discussed between Johnny and Captain Jack a vengeance crazed Satterwhite (Robert Keith) opens fire and kills the brave who killed his woman.
 A rampage results in which the renegades massacre 18 settlers.
 The Army responds but is unable to dislodge the renegade Modoc from their mountain stronghold and are forced to retreat with several casualties.
 After hearing of the massacre and the Army defeat President Grant orders General Canby's to act as a defensive force only.